yingweiwo

 Bone resorption inhibitor.

-Risedronate is indicated for the prevention and treatment of glucocorticoid-induction osteoporosis in men and women who are either initiating or continuing systemic glucocorticoid treatment for chronic diseases./Risedronate; Included in US product labeling/
+Risedronate sodium is indicated for the prevention and treatment of glucocorticoid-induced osteoporosis in men and women who have started or continue systemic glucocorticoid therapy for chronic disease. /Risedronate Sodium; included on the US product label/

-Risedronate is indicated for the prevention of osteoporosis in postmenopausal women.
-It may be considered in postmenopausal women who are at risk of developing osteoporosis and for whom the desired clinical outcome is to maintain bone mass and to reduce the risk of fracture. /Risedronate; Included in US product labeling/
+Risedronate sodium is indicated for the prevention of osteoporosis in postmenopausal women.
+Risedronate sodium may be considered for postmenopausal women at risk of developing osteoporosis and whose expected clinical outcome is maintenance of bone mass and reduction of fracture risk. /Risedronate Sodium; included on the US product label/

-Risedronate is indicated for the treatment of Paget's disease of bone (osteitis deformans) in patients with alkaline phosphatase concentrations that are at least two times the upper limit of normal, those who are symptomatic, or those at risk for future complications from the disease.
-Signs and symptoms of Paget's disease may include bone pain, deformity, and/or fractures; increased concentrations of N-telopeptide of I collagen, serum alkaline phosphatase, and/or urinary hydroxyproline; neurologic disorders associated with skull lesions and spinal deformities; and elevated cardiac output and other vascular disorders associated with increased vascularity of bones. /Risedronate; Included in US product labeling/
+Risedronate sodium is indicated for the treatment of postmenopausal osteoporosis.
+It increases bone mineral density and reduces the incidence of the composite endpoint of vertebral fractures and non-vertebral osteoporotic fractures.
+Rizedronate sodium; the US product label contains the following: Rizedronate sodium is indicated for the treatment of Paget's disease (osteodermatitis deformans) in patients with alkaline phosphatase concentrations at least twice the upper limit of normal, symptomatic patients, or patients at risk of developing complications of the disease.
+Signs and symptoms of Paget's disease may include bone pain, deformity and/or fracture; elevated N-terminal peptide of type I collagen, serum alkaline phosphatase and/or urinary hydroxyproline concentrations; neurological disorders associated with skull lesions and spinal deformities; and increased cardiac output and other vascular disorders associated with increased skeletal angiogenesis.
+Rizedronate sodium; the US product label contains the following:

-Risendronate should not be used in patients with severe renal impairment (creatinine clearance less than 30 mL/minute).
-Adjustments in risedronate sodium dosage are not necessary in patients with mild-to-moderate renal impairment (a creatinine clearance of 30 mL/minute or greater) or in patients with hepatic impairment. /Risedronate/
+Rizedronate sodium is contraindicated in patients with severe renal impairment (creatinine clearance less than 30 mL/min).
+No dose adjustment of risedronate sodium is necessary for patients with mild to moderate renal impairment (creatinine clearance ≥30 mL/min) or hepatic impairment.
+Risedronate Sodium/

-Hypocalcemia and other disturbances of bone and mineral metabolism must be corrected before risedronate therapy is initiated, and patients with osteoporosis or Paget's disease of bone should receive supplemental calcium and vitamin D if their daily dietary intake is adequate. /Risedronate/
+Before initiating risedronate sodium treatment, hypocalcemia and other bone and mineral metabolism disorders must be corrected; patients with osteoporosis or Paget's disease should supplement with calcium and vitamin D if their daily dietary intake is adequate.
+Risedronate Sodium

-For more Drug Warnings (Complete) data for RISEDRONIC ACID (10 total), please visit the HSDB record page.
+For more complete data on risedronate (10 in total), please visit the HSDB records page.

 Pharmacodynamics

-Risedronate is a pyridine-based bisphosphonate that inhibits bone resorption caused by osteoclasts.
+Risedronate sodium is a pyridine bisphosphonate that inhibits osteoclast-induced bone resorption.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.